Pinwheeler/TTRPG/Wonder Showe/Player Characters/Sorx Yarrin.md

 - Raised by Dryads in the town of [[Galvania]]
 - Galvania was destroyed in the Tetheryian Interregnum
 - [[Queen Zaranda Star]] avenged his enclave and is a friend to druids
+- Sorx ventures off in search of the Druid circle to the Northwest, hopeful to learn the secrets of the petrified wood and refortify his home